 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law.
 The Act includes provisions relating to refundable payroll tax credits, deferment of the employer portion of certain payroll taxes, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
 We are currently analyzing the impact of these changes and therefore an estimate of the impact to income taxes is not yet available.
-While we continue to evaluate the impact of the CARES Act, we do not currently believe it will have a material impact on our financial statements or related disclosures.
+We do not currently believe it will have a material impact on our financial statements or related disclosures.